 Building and improving a personal avatar sounds like an interesting hobby, rather like researching your family’s genealogy.
 However, it’s a big leap to believe that this type of avatar can convincingly simulate a person’s personality and intelligence.

 If this discussion of geeky immortality has left you hungry for something more realistic and useful, you are in luck.
-Because Part 2 of this blog will put aside technical approaches and focus on traditional and actionable ways for an individual to gain some measure of immortality.
+Because Part 2 of this blog will put aside technical approaches.
+We’ll focus on traditional and actionable ways for an individual to gain some measure of immortality.
+And that may support the meaning of life to which he or she aspires.
 Stay tuned next week!

 Have you thought about the Meaning of Life and Immortality?
-Might immortality, in any form, hold part of an answer for you?
+Might immortality through technology, in any form, hold part of an answer for you?

 – “Where do we come from?
 Who are we?
 Where are we going?” by Paul Gauguin, 1897-1898, at the Museum of Fine Arts, Boston